Theatre Music

 liberty stores

 Arthur Lasenby Liberty was born in Buckinghamshire in 1843, and as a young man worked for the retail shop of Messers Farmer and Rogers in Regent Street.
-At the age of thirty he started his own small shop at 218a Regent Street, and then eighteen months later he could afford to buy the small shop next door.
-Selling unusual fabrics and ornaments from the far east and Japan.
+At the age of thirty he started his own small shop at 218a Regent Street, and then eighteen months later he could afford to buy the small shop next door, where he began selling unusual fabrics and ornaments from the Far East and Japan.
 Over the next few years with his business growing he was able to purchase some of the neighbouring properties, selling his original fabrics and furnishings of the Arts and Crafts and Art Nouveau periods, produced exclusively by many leading English designers.
-Liberty decided to distinguish his store from all the other Regent Street buildings by including a life size frieze of figures that gaze down on to the street below.
+Liberty decided to distinguish his store from all the other Regent Street buildings by including a life-size frieze of figures that gaze down onto the street below.
 Also included on the front of the building are four Japanese "Iohan", disciples of Buddha, which sits on a ledge on the first floor to either side of the main entrance.
 The more famous of the two buildings is the Tudor shop.
 The Tudor shop was built in 1924 from the timbers of two ships: HMS Impregnable and HMS Hindustan.
 The frontage at Great Marlborough is the same length as the Hindustan.
 Arthur Liberty wanted to create the feeling that you were walking around your own home when you came to his store, so each room was surrounded by smaller rooms to create a homely feel.
 Many of the rooms had fireplaces and some still exist today.
 Sadly the founder of Liberty, Arthur Lasenby Liberty, died in 1917, seven years before the completion of his two magnificent shops.
 But the tradition continued.

 The Tudor ship of liberty